 Homestay in an ethnic village is an awesome experience that everyone should try.
 There is available homestay service in ethnic village for tourists with a cheap price.
 However, if you want to get it more “real”, you can get them invited you to stay at their house and be their guests.
-When staying with an ethnic family, you will have chance to understand the daily life of people in a mountainous area and their unique culture.
-But to have a perfect stay, you should know beforehand some rules of their culture and respect them, work on how to communicate with the people, and show friendliest attitude as much as you can.
+When staying with an ethnic family, you will have a chance to understand the daily life of people in a mountainous area and their unique culture.
+But to have a perfect stay, you should know beforehand some rules of their culture and respect them, work on how to communicate with the people, and show the friendliest attitude as much as you can.

 - Enjoy the atmosphere of a highland fair

 Ha Giang is home to 20 ethnic minority groups with distinctive cultural identity.
 A market fair doesn’t mean only trading goods but much more than that.
 The most special fair we need to mention is Khau Vai Love Fair which is held only once a year.
 The event is for young and even married people to find their loves.
 They dance, sing and talk with each other for the whole day.
 After the fair, young lovers get together, married people come back to their husband or wife and wait to the next year’s fair.
 Other weekly fairs are being held in almost all regions of Ha Giang such as Du Gia, Lung Phin, Pho Cao, Meo Vac central fairs.
-All fairs are place for different ethnics to gather for trading, cultural communicating or even… flirting.
-The atmosphere of the fairs is always colorful, vibrant and bustling just like the personalities of mountainous people who are always strong, positive and generous.
+All fairs are placed for different ethnics to gather for trading, cultural communicating or even… flirting.
+The atmosphere of the fairs is always colourful, vibrant and bustling just like the personalities of mountainous people who are always strong, positive and generous.

 - Ride on Ma Pi Leng Pass

-This is the most thrilling activity you can do in Ha Giang, and the worthiest.
+This is the most thrilling activity you can do in Ha Giang and the worthiest.
 Ma Pi Leng Pass is 20km long in the 200km length of Happiness Route.
 To build this road and especially this pass, thousands of local workers and volunteering youngsters were working for 6 years.
 The pass took 11 eleven months to complete and was the most dangerous part of the route.
 Nowadays, Vietnam people call Ma Pi Leng “King of all passes” because of its extreme danger and spectacular landscape.
-Riding on this pass is the best way to enjoy not only the thrill of conquering the most dangerous road in Vietnam but also the wonders of nature that captivated many hearts of travelers.
+Riding on this pass is the best way to enjoy not only the thrill of conquering the most dangerous road in Vietnam but also the wonders of nature that captivated many hearts of travellers.